Skip to main content

 Bottomline: estrus synchronization can be an important management tool to get cows settled as early in the breeding season as possible and get cows bred to bulls with highest possible genetic value.
 A defined breeding season is important to permit meaningful record keeping, timely management and profit potential.
 Maintaining a 60 to 75 day breeding and calving season can be one of the most important management tools for cow calf producers.

-Mark Johnson, OSU Extension beef cattle breeding specialist, explains the pros and cons and the the process of heat synchronization of cowherds on SunUpTV.
+Mark Johnson, OSU Extension beef cattle breeding specialist, explains the pros and cons and the process of heat synchronization of cowherds on SunUpTV.

 Total Quality Management – A Foundational Approach of the Beef Quality Assurance Program